Or, a recipe for psychologically torturing your characters.

 Ideally consumed with strong adrenaline and a side order of paranoia soup.

 Salmonweird was fun from start to finish and rarely felt like a chore.
 Dead Heat and Dead Lock didn’t take all that long so I never had the chance to really emotionally engage with the characters.
-But Children of Phobetor, six years in the making, has been an intense rollercoaster ride.
+But Phobetor‘s Children, which took seven years to write, was an intense rollercoaster ride.
 It’s probably been my most ambitious and intense piece of writing ever and I do not use that term lightly.

 I knew from early on it wasn’t going to be a standard scifi-horror.
 Not just because it’s set during the 1st century Roman Empire, but because it was never intended to be a big action piece ripe for Hollywood summer blockbuster.
 I’d always intended my alien horror to be, well, horrifying in the truest sense of the word.
 I wanted to reach into the darkest pits of psychological baggage that we carry around with us in adulthood.